PatrickHallaert/FAVOR_hg19_database/README.md

 The *Pandas* library was also useful in my *Truncated_Chr22_Database.ipynb* project; however, due to file sizes and memory issues, it was not employed in the final whole-chromosome code.
 Nonetheless, it is a great asset.

 ### Footnotes
 Note that replicating this code on your end may lead to a different result.
-The files and data used in my programs were often manipulated prior to use in Python.
+The files and data used in my programs were often manipulated in the command line prior to use in Python.
 They are not necessarily identical to their "source".